omichde/BOMAAB/README.md

 ## MySQL setup

-The scripts assume a database called <tt>itunesconnect</tt> with a table called <tt>sales</tt>.
+The scripts assumes a database called <tt>itunesconnect</tt> with a table called <tt>sales</tt>.
 Its structure is closely modeled after the reports file format.
 Create the table with the following SQL command:

 	CREATE TABLE `sales` (
 	  `Provider` varchar(255),